lbarbisan/LmnpExtraction/README.md

 20. Open the spreadsheet it should show you the summary of all ads (slowly...).

-# Run in background
+# Schedul to Run in background

-To avoid being disturb with Chrome windows onpening every 15 min install [vdesk](https://github.com/eksime/VDesk/releases/) and schedule a task every 15 min on an other desktop :
+Using Windows Scheduler and to avoid being disturb with Chrome windows onpening every 15 min install [vdesk](https://github.com/eksime/VDesk/releases/) and schedule a task every 15 min on an other desktop :

 program : "C:\Program Files (x86)\VDesk\VDesk.exe"